 Post laying

-How To Prepare Your Bearded Dragon For Egg Laying
+How to Prepare Your Bearded Dragon for Egg-Laying

 - Visible egg prints around the belly area

-- Seriously stiff or bloated belly
+- Stiff or bloated belly

-- Uneasiness
+- Restlessness

 - Unusual aggression